gituser-rk/cmk_livestatus_trafficlight/README.md

 2) check if services, which relates to hosts in certain 'contact_groups' are unacknowledged (and not in scheduled maintanance) in status CRITICAL
 3) check if services, which relates to hosts in certain 'contact_groups' are unacknowledged (and not in scheduled maintanance) in status WARN

- 1. st Query result is >0 = red Light on
+ 1. st Query's result is >0 = red Light on
- 2. nd Query result is >0 = red Light on
+ 2. nd Query's result is >0 = red Light on
- 3. rd Query result is >0 = yellow Light on
+ 3. rd Query's result is >0 = yellow Light on

 If none of the queries returns a number greater 0, the green light is turned on and all other lights are turned off.